AnamulAI/agency-ai-prompt-kit/README.md

+If this repo helps you ship better client work with AI, consider starring the repo.
 # Agency AI Prompt Kit

 A practical open-source prompt system for agencies, freelancers, creators, and AI service providers who want to ship client work faster with better structure.